COSC3020/isomorphism-connectivity-noahvogt1/README.md

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 I had some help from some other students by looking at their repositories and seeing they did it with a proof by counterexample and I used the same idea.
+I looked at regtoga and Dojeedev.

 Prove that if two graphs $A$ and $B$ are isomorphic they do *not* have to be completely connected.
 I have started with the formal definition of